 - 5.4.1 Access on Hailey Road and Woodstock Road would be achieved through the introduction of innovative Dutch roundabouts.
 These Dutch roundabouts serve to prioritise movements for cyclists around the junction through the provision of priority cycle lanes across each arm which vehicles are required to give way to.
 In addition, zebra crossings are also provided on each arm in advance of the entries to provide priority for pedestrians.
-The proposed new junctions therefore serve to facilitate walking and cycling movements first and foremost, in accordance with D&P principles. - 5.4.2 It is proposed that the Hailey Road access will take the form of a four-arm roundabout with the western access tying in with the Land West of Hailey Road proposals, eastern arm providing access to the development proposals and North and South arms providing connection for Hailey Road.
-In addition, the Woodstock Road access provides a link to the proposals from the western side with the northern and southern arms providing connection for Woodstock Road, and the eastern side providing connection to Harvest Way. - 5.4.3 Furthermore, a vehicle connection, by way of a standard priority junction, will also be provided to the existing rural lane of New Yatt Road to the north.
-Moreover, to the south a pedestrian and cycling only connection will be provided to New Yatt Road allowing for active travel linkage with the North of Witney that provides onward connection to the town centre.
-It is understood that the stopping up of New Yatt Road (for vehicles) to the south of the site is proposed by the LHA and therefore this access strategy would not preclude this.
+The proposed new junctions therefore serve to facilitate walking and cycling movements first and foremost, in accordance with D&P principles.
+[Decide and Provide approach is set out within the TRICS Guidance Note on the Practical Implementation of the Decide & Provide Approach (dated February 2021).
+TRICS is the abbreviation for Trip Rate Information Computer System.]2 - 5.4.2 It is proposed that the Hailey Road access will take the form of a four-arm roundabout with the western access tying in with the Land West of Hailey Road proposals, eastern arm providing access to the development proposals and North and South arms providing connection for